2022 Master Builders Announced

 Robert is actively involved in his community teaching Sunday school at his Presbyterian Church, serving on the First National Bank of Sparta board and on the board of the Sparta Community Hospital Foundation.
 However, he is most active with FarmHouse.

 Robert travels between Illinois and Mississippi often.
 He is well-known amongst the men of his chapter, visiting for athletic events and making a point to meet each new member class.
+He has received the Daryl Schneider Award from the Mississippi State chapter four times and the Friend of FarmHouse Award from the Southern Illinois chapter.
 Men across several decades know Robert as “the Legend.”
 He is also present at Conclave, having attended in 1974, 2000 and from 2004 to present.
 He’s often known to help FarmHouse young men purchase their first suit and have FarmHouse members travel across the country to visit him at his store.

 Robert has been a guiding light and was instrumental in the chartering and sustained success of the Southern Illinois FarmHouse Chapter.
 The chapter was established on Dec.
 4, 2011, in Carbondale, Ill., which is close to his home and business.
 He has volunteered by serving on their association board, regularly attending chapter meetings and providing wisdom during Founders’ Day and other events.
 For a younger chapter existing in a region with few alumni, Robert makes a strong impact.